First-Time Travels

 Despite the lateness of the night, there were still a lot of people in downtown KL especially at Jalan Bukit Bintang (Star Hill St.) It was a long drive and another day was yet to unfold.

-A Nature Trip to a Giant Aviary
+A Nature Trip to the Kuala Lumpur Bird Park

 The KL Bird Park is considered the world’s largest free-flight walk-in aviary.
 True enough, the bird park’s wide vicinity and variety of attractions didn’t disappoint us.
 Although we got there by private car, the aviary was very accessible since it was close to the KL Sentral Station and the Merdeka Square.
 They open at 9:00am and they admit adults at RM 39.00 (US$10+).